Tommy Burns (Canadian boxer): Legacy

 Burns also defended the title three times against Bill Squires.
 Squires, the Australian heavyweight champion, was actually a 10–9 favourite to defeat Burns, yet lost in the first round.
 Nevertheless, Squires obtained two further shots at Burns's title, despite losing two of his next three fights following their first bout.
 His trilogy with Burns is notable, however, as their title fights took place across three different continents (America, Europe and Australia).
 This remains the only instance in history where two boxers have fought three times for a World title with each fight taking place on a different continent.
 Burns's best win as champion was a 20-round points decision over Philadelphia Jack O'Brien, who two years previously had stopped Bob Fitzsimmons to claim the World light-Heavyweight championship.

-Despite his impressive statistics, Burns is not considered one of the great heavyweight champions.
-This can be attributed to the poor quality of the majority of his challengers, as well as his unimposing physique and small dimensions.
-The current (as of June 2020) WBC and lineal heavyweight champion, Tyson Fury, for instance, stands 14 inches taller than Burns did, has an eleven inch longer reach and would have outweighed him by approximately 95 pounds.
-These factors makes it difficult for boxing historians to imagine Burns competing with later heavyweight champions, who would have held significant physical advantages.
-His one-sided loss to Johnson in his most famous fight demonstrates this fact, and perhaps contributes to Burns's poor historical standing.
-Yet Burns was a world class fighter who probably would have been a super-middleweight today, where his punching power and relatively long reach would have been far more effective.
 Footage of his 1907 title defence against Bill Lang shows Burns to have been an aggressive counter-puncher, who was strong on the inside and a good finisher.

 Although Trevor Berbick and Bermane Stiverne have also won a version of the World Heavyweight Championship while Canadian citizens, Burns remains the only Canadian-born heavyweight champion in history.
 (Berbick and Stiverne were born in Jamaica and Haiti respectively.)

 Honours

 Australian boxer and Welterweight champion Geoffrey Mostyn Murphy would fight under the ring name "Tommy Burns", in honour of his Canadian namesake.

-Burns has since been posthumously inducted into the following sporting institutions: the Canadian Boxing Hall of Fame, the Canadian Sports Hall of Fame in 1955, the International Boxing Hall of Fame on June 9, 1996, and the Ontario Sports Hall of Fame in 2012.
+Burns has since been posthumously inducted into the following sporting institutions: the Canadian Boxing Hall of Fame, the Canadian Sports Hall of Fame in 1955, the International Boxing Hall of Fame on 9 June 1996, and the Ontario Sports Hall of Fame in 2012.